 It is known that the Sauk had a good relationship with the English and French, but their relationship with the French became strained due to their alliance with the Meskwaki.

 A closely allied tribe, the Meskwaki (Fox), were noted for resisting French encroachment, having fought two wars against them in the early 18th century.
-After a devastating battle of 9 September 1730, in Illinois, in which hundreds of warriors were killed and many women and children taken captive by French allies, Fox refugees took shelter with the Sac.
+After a devastating battle of 9 September 1730 in Illinois, in which hundreds of warriors were killed, and many women and children were taken captive by French allies, Fox refugees took shelter with the Sac.

 Their warfare with United States forces resulted in defeat at the hands of General Edmund P. Gaines in the Black Hawk War.